thinkshout/feeding-texas/about/events/feeding-with-impact-conference.md

 * Connect the dots between nutrition education, benefits outreach and VISTAs at your food bank.

 The conference will take place at:
-Sheraton Austin at the Capitol
+*Sheraton Austin at the Capitol*
-701 East 11th Street, Austin, TX 78701
+*701 East 11th Street, Austin, TX 78701*

 View our conference agenda [here](https://s3-us-west-2.amazonaws.com/assets.feedingtexas.org/pdf/Conference_Agenda.pdf).

-Check back to download speaker presentations and materials.
+Check back to download speaker presentations and materials!